ppy/osu-wiki/news/2024/2024-09-20-syndis-scottish-lan-rumble.md

 ## 1v1 double-elimination tournament

 The main event where legacy is cemented and players rise to the top.
-Will we see an underdog run or will it be a established player sweep?
+Will we see an underdog run, or will it be an established player sweep?
 Find out in our double-elimination 1v1 tournament!

 Witness osu!'s top players battle it out in person for their name to be remembered forever as the first to win SSLR.
 (And cool prizes, of course.)